BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKClosingByReconstructionImage.md

-# ITK Closing By Reconstruction Image Filter (ITKClosingByReconstructionImage)
+# ITK Closing By Reconstruction Image Filter

 Closing by reconstruction of an image.